China $50,000 Annual Forex Quota Explained: Limits, Permitted Uses, and US LLC Funding (2026)

 Extended record retention:

-• Transaction records must be kept for 10 years (previously 5 years)
+- Transaction records kept for 10 years, up from 5

 Anti-structuring measures:

-• Specifically targets "smurfing" — the practice of splitting large transfers across multiple accounts or family members to stay under quota limits
+- Specifically targets "smurfing" — splitting large transfers across multiple accounts or family members to stay under quota limits

-• Banks are required to aggregate transactions by individual and flag patterns consistent with structuring
+- Banks aggregate transactions by individual and flag patterns that look like structuring

 How Chinese Founders Actually Fund US LLCs